 Optic nerve alterations

 Pituitary Adenomas: Pituitary adenomas are benign growths of the pituitary gland.
 The pituitary gland sits in the sella turcica, directly inferior to the optic chiasm.
-Pituitary adenomas can be functioning (produce hormones) or non-functioning (not producing hormones).
+Pituitary adenomas can be functioning (producing hormones) or non-functioning (not producing hormones).
 Some examples of functioning pituitary adenomas can lead to hyperprolactinemia, acromegaly, or Cushing disease.
-Non-functioning pituitary adenomas often lead to a mass-effect.
-They can compress the optic chiasm leading to bitemporal hemianopia and headache.
+Non-functioning pituitary adenomas often lead to a mass effect.
+They can compress the optic chiasm, leading to bitemporal hemianopia and headache.

 Vigabatrin: Vigabatrin is an anti-epileptic drug used to treat refractory, complex partial seizures in adults who have failed.
 Vigabatrin has been shown to cause permanent peripheral visual field loss.
 Although the mechanism for how this happens is not fully understood, it most likely involves the toxicity of both retinal photoreceptors and ganglion cells.

 There is a capsule of connective tissue that fuses with the optic sheath posteriorly and then meets the intermuscular septum anteriorly, forming an envelope.
 This structure is known as the capsule of Tenon.
 It helps the globe to stay positioned in orbit.